aresrpg/aresrpg/CONTRIBUTING.md

 ### Responsibility-Oriented Game Server

-We need to synchronize (Actions)[#Actions] between servers and run only a subset of each observers + reducers on each server We also need to synchronize `events` in the [World](#World) and Chunks events
+We need to synchronize [Actions](#Actions) between servers and run only a subset of each observers + reducers on each server We also need to synchronize `events` in the [World](#World) and Chunks events

 So to resume the goal here is to write our server like if it was a [Monolithic Architecture](https://gameserverarchitecture.com/2015/10/pattern-monolithic-architecture/) but be able to implement other patterns easily